 - Medical emergency which results in the inability to attend class.
 Medical documentation is required.
 Medical documentation including the dates of illness or admission to the hospital and/or a signed letter from the doctor is required. - Unanticipated military service, including TDY, training, activation for deployment and unanticipated reassignment.
-Proof of orders is required. - For any other mitigating circumstances, documentation and explanation must be submitted with the appeal form.
+Proof of orders is required.

+For any other mitigating circumstances, documentation and explanation must be submitted with the appeal form.

 Requests for a tuition refund will be reviewed by the Student Tuition/Fee Appeal committee.
-A letter will be mailed indicating the decision of the Appeals Committee.
+Appeals are reviewed monthly on the third week of every month.
+A letter will be mailed within a week after the Appeals Committee meeting indicating the decision of the Appeals Committee.

 Financial Aid Students: A dropped class will result in a change in enrollment credit hours, which could generate a refund or a requirement to repay financial aid.
-Please contact the Financial Aid Office at 910-678-8242 or finaid@faytechcc.edu with any questions regarding your financial aid prior to submitting this form.
+Please contact the Financial Aid Office at 910-678-8242 or financial aid prior to submitting this form.